Gary Alan Walker: Appeals

 On July 22, 1986, the Oklahoma Court of Criminal Appeals dismissed Gary Walker's direct appeal of his death sentence for the murder of Eddie Cash.

 On December 1, 1986, the U.S. Supreme Court rejected Walker's appeal of his death sentence for Cash's murder.

 On July 2, 1990, the Oklahoma Court of Criminal Appeals heard a separate appeal of Walker of his second death sentence for the murder of Valerie Shaw-Hartzell.
 The court allowed the appeal and overturned both the death sentence and murder conviction, and ordered that Walker be retried for killing Shaw-Hartzell.
-Walker was eventually retried for the case in 1991 but in a plea deal pleaded guilty to the killing.
+Walker was eventually retried for the case in 1991 but ultimately reached a plea deal and admitted to the killing.
 He was consequently resentenced to life in prison without the possibility of parole and avoided a second death sentence; however, Walker remained on death row for the murder of Cash.

 While Walker's appeals against his one remaining death sentence were ongoing, Oklahoma Attorney-General Susan B. Loving petitioned to the Oklahoma Court of Criminal Appeals in March 1993 to set execution dates for Walker and five other inmates (including child rapist-killer Richard Rojem).
 Walker was originally set to be executed on September 17, 1993, but it was postponed due to his ongoing appeals.

 On May 23, 1997, the Oklahoma Court of Criminal Appeals rejected another appeal from Walker.

 On February 22, 1999, the 10th Circuit Court of Appeals turned down Walker's appeal.

 On November 8, 1999, Walker's final appeal was denied by the U.S. Supreme Court, thus officiating Walker's eligibility for an execution date.